-- 1. Run MaxIm. - 2.
-Load the image CHAPEL.FTS (located in directory misc).
+- 1. Run Maxlm. - Load the image chapel.
+Its (located in directory misc).
 To do this, click on File in the menu bar at the top of the screen.
-Then choose Open from the pull-down menu.
-Choose the image drive from using the box next to the words "Look in".
+Then choose 0 pen from the pull-down menu.
+Choose the image drive from using the box next to the words "Look in", as described in the Intro Lo Astronomy Using Computers lab.
 Ask your instructor if you can't remember which drive contains the laboratory images.
 Open the misc folder.
-Now double-click on the file name chapel.fts. - 3.
-The image you are seeing is composed of individual pixels arranged in a rectangle, with dimensions 800×600 or 480000 pixels altogether.
+Now double-click on the file name chapel. fts. - The image you are seeing is composed of individual pixels arranged in a rectangle, with dimensions 800 × 600 or 480000 pixels altogether.
 The image display program reads each ADU value and converts it into a gray level, with larger values being more nearly white and smaller values more nearly black.
 The position and ADU count of the individual pixel under the cursor can be read at the bottom of the screen.
-The ADU count (the i:) is given next to the set of (x, y) coordinates at the bottom right corner of the screen.
-Notice that the counts in adjacent pixels are often different from one another, even if the pixels look equally bright.
+The ADU count (the i) is given next to the set of (x,y) coordinates at the bottom right corner of the screen.
+Notice that the counts in adjacent pixels are often different from one another, even if the pixels is developed to equally bright.
 Because of the nature of photons; the change in the number of photons has to be fairly large before a brightness change is obvious.
 Can you tell the difference between pixels with high ADU counts and those with low ADU counts?

-It is sometimes convenient to adjust the image display gray levels in order to enhance faint features in the image.
+- 4. It is sometimes convenient to adjust the image display gray levels in order to enhance faint features in the image.
 This is known as adjusting the histogram.
-To do this, use the SCREEN STRETCH WINDOW (shown at right) which should have been displayed upon starting the program.
-If not, select View from the menu and Screen Stretch Window from the pull-down menu.
+To do this, use the Screen Stretch Window (shown at an ight) which should have been displayed upon starting the program.
+If not, select Wew from the menu and Screen Stretch Window from the pull-down menu.
 To adjust the display, move the green and red arrows under the main window.
 The red arrow adjusts the black background and the green adjusts white levels.
 Moving the arrows close together produces a high contrast.
 The histogram is adjusted automatically as you move the arrows.
-Continue to adjust the histogram until you find a setting that brings out a maximum amount of detail.
-As you adjust the histogram, you are adjusting the 256 shades of gray scale to cover the desired range of brightness within the image.
-Including the entire range of brightness within the 256 gray-scale levels can sometimes make it difficult to detect fine differences.
-Including a small range of brightness hides a lot of information off of the edges of the scale.

-- 5. You may also adjust the contrast and brightness of the image by clicking in the smaller window on the right side of the Screen Stretch.
+Continue to adjust the histogram null you find a setting that brings out a maximum amount of detail.
+As you adjust the histogram, you are adjusting the 256 shades of gray scale to cover the desired range of brightness within the image including the scale.
+Including the scale is avail including the scale is a tool information off or the edges of the scale. - 5.
+You may also adjust the contrast and brightness of the image by clicking in the smaller window on the right side of the Screen Stretch.
 When you click and hold in the window, your cursor will change to a cross.
 Moving your cursor vertically will adjust the brightness and moving horizontally will adjust the contrast.
 Note that the green and red arrows will also move as you move your mouse in this small window.
 As before, the adjustments will occur automatically.
 Continue to adjust the histogram until you feel you have the most detail possible.
 Adjusting the histogram optimally takes a lot of practice.
-Don't be frustrated if you spend fifteen minutes doing what your lab instructor does with just a few clicks. - 6.
-To examine the image more closely, especially the variation in pixel intensity (ADU count), select the Zoom from the menu, it will start out reading 100%.
-You may also press the + and buttons next to the zoom pull down.
-Select a reasonable zoom level for examining the image.
-This level will change from image to image.
-For the chapel image, you will need to select a zoom of at least 400%, perhaps larger. - 7.
-While the original image is reasonably clear, we can highlight small scale features using a CONVOLUTION MASK.
-(The process of convolving an image involves manipulating its ADU counts according to some predetermined mathematical function.
-You can think of convolving an image as applying one of several special filters to it.)
-Click on Filter and choose Unsharp Mask.
-A new window will open.
-Don't worry about any of the options; just use the default values for now.
-Click OK and you should be able to see more detail in the vehicles in the background.
+Don't be frustrated if you spend fifteen minutes doing what your lab instructor does with just a few clicks.